 What's being delivered

-The new Coronation Square development, on Council owned land, will provide 750 new homes contributing to the borough’s housing need, with 50 per cent of them affordable.
-The scheme received final planning approval in December 2020 and works started on site in May 2021.
+The new Coronation Square development, on council-owned land, will provide 750 new homes contributing to the borough’s housing need, with 50 per cent of them affordable.

 The development will also deliver:

-• a new Health Hub
+• a new health hub

 • an enhanced indoor sports and leisure centre with community facilities